Arm LiftAuthor: Dr. Gordon Sasaki

 Few plastic surgeons can match Dr. Sasaki's combination of expertise, compassion, and experience.
 He's a distinguished educator and a renowned innovator whose work and research have influenced a generation of plastic surgeons.
 Dr. Sasaki will work with you to make the improvements you desire.

-After surgery is completed, an elastic dressing or compression garment is applied to reduce swelling and support the arm as progressive healing occurs.
+After your arm lift surgery is completed, an elastic dressing or compression garment is applied to reduce swelling and support the arm as you heal.
 There may be a temporary drain tube to remove fluid collections.
 Dr. Sasaki will explain the entire procedure and provide you with specific instructions to ensure that your surgery is a safe and successful one.
-He will discuss the possible risks of an arm lift that include excessive and thickened scars, irregular and asymmetric shapes, delayed healing, bleeding, and infection.
+He will discuss the possible risks of an arm lift, including excessive and thickened scars, irregular and asymmetric shapes, delayed healing, bleeding, and infection.
 His staff will prescribe pain and antibiotic medications prior to your surgery.

 Are you ready to discover all the ways Sasaki Advanced Aesthetic Medical Center in Pasadena can enhance your appearance and confidence?
 Request a consultation using our online form or call (626) 796-3373 for an appointment.Back to Top